ministryofjustice/hmpps-approved-premises-ui/doc/architecture/decisions/0013-refer-to-lost-beds-as-out-of-service-beds-in-future-features.md

 ## Consequences

 - We will be able to build the new functionality without the changes polluting the existing code enabling us to iterate quickly.
-- We will have similar functionality under different names - it may not be clear to incoming developers which is the new and which is functionality being replaced
+- The different terminology ("lost beds" versus "out-of-service beds") should help incoming developers differentiate between the new code and the functionality which is being replaced.
-- The terminology will be closer to what the users use aiding clarity
+- The terminology will be closer to what the users use aiding clarity.